Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

     - When the book from a trade is available at the drop-off spot.
     - When someone messages them.

+- Block a user.
+- Report a user for one or more reasons.

 ## C.2.
 Non-functional requirements
 - The UI must be easy to navigate for people of all levels of technical proficiency.
 - The system should be available without downtime during the day, having room for downtime during the night.
 - The system should support multiple chats simulatenously.
+- The users information should be stored in a cryptographycally secured way.

 ---
 [Back to main Logbook Page](../hci_logbook.md)